near/nearcore/docs/architecture/how/receipt-congestion.md

 ## Idea 3: Apply backpressure to stop all flows to a congested shard

-On top op stopping transactions to congested shards, we can also stop receipts if they have a congested shard as the receiver.
+On top of stopping transactions to congested shards, we can also stop receipts if they have a congested shard as the receiver.
 We simply put them in a buffer of the sending shard and keep them there until the congested shard has space again for the receipts.